2019-20 Curriculum Overview

 At Amble Links First School History is an integral part of our topic based approach to delivering the curriculum and will be taught at appropriate points of the year with strong links to other subjects.
-Some topics we teach such as ‘Tomb Raiders’ in Year 4 and ‘Set in Stone’ in Year 3 are History focused topics although many aspects of history will also be taught through other topics such as the Year 1 ‘Wish You Were Here’ topic which looks at many aspects of the seaside including historical aspects such as how seaside holidays have changed over time.
+Some topics we teach such as ‘WWII’ in Year 4 and ‘Stone Age’ in Year 3 are History focused topics although some aspects of history will also be taught through other topics such as the Year 1 ‘My Island Home’ topic which will focus on the historical figure of Grace Darling.

 The purpose of learning foreign languages is to provide an opening to other cultures and deepen pupils’ understanding of the world.
 The curriculum aims to ensure that pupils understand and respond to spoken and written language from a variety of authentic sources.

 At Amble Links First School pupils are encouraged to appreciate and use a range of languages from early on (for example by answering the register in a language other than English).
 In Years 3 and 4 we begin to teach the children basic spoken and written vocabulary and phrases to support the teaching of modern languages as they move to Middle School.
 We have chosen French to be the main language we teach as this is the main language taught in the school most of our pupils move to.
 French will be taught in a short block sessions each half term.
-We will be using internet based resources such as 2Simple French which pupils will also have access to at home through Purple Mash.
+We will be using the internet based resources 2Simple French which pupils will also have access to at home through Purple Mash.

 The purpose of Music in the National Curriculum is to engage and inspire pupils to develop a love of music and their talents as musicians therefore increasing self-confidence, creativity and a sense of achievement.
 The curriculum aims for all pupils to perform, listen to and review music; learn to sing and use their own voices to create and compose music; and understand the dimensions of music including pitch, duration, dynamics, tempo, timbre, texture structure and appropriate musical notations.